annarusso/annarusso.github.io/_pages/about.md

 ---

 <small> Welcome to my website.
 I am a Junior Fellow at the Harvard Society of Fellows.
 Starting in 2026, I will be an Assistant Professor of Economics at Harvard University. <br>
-<small> My research fields are environmental economics, public finance, industrial organization, and market design.
+My research fields are environmental economics, public finance, industrial organization, and market design.

 #### Working Papers